salrowili/ArTrivia/README.md

 # ArTrivia
 ArTrivia: Harvesting ArabicWikipedia to Build A New Arabic Question Answering Dataset.
 # Dataset
-The directory Data has the following files :
+The directory Data has the following files (to see a sample of the dataset, use Firefox since its json friendly browser):
 * ArTrivia-Dev.json --> Raw ArTrivia development dataset
 * ArTrivia-Dev-pre.json --> Pre-processed ArTrivia development dataset
 * ArTrivia-Train.json --> Raw ArTrivia training dataset
 * ArTrivia-Train-pre.json --> Pre-processed ArTrivia training dataset

 The pro-processing of the dataset is done following the same steps that AraELECTRA adapted and can be followed through this notebook : https://colab.research.google.com/drive/1hik0L_Dxg6WwJFcDPP1v74motSkst4gE?usp=sharing